ANTsX/ANTsPyMM/README.md

 <details>
 <summary>Diffusion</summary>

 Diffusion processing.
 ANTsPyMM couples the ANTsX toolkit with the Diffusion Imaging in Python (Dipy) library for the processing and analysis of diffusion MRI [1](https://pubmed.ncbi.nlm.nih.gov/24600385/).
 The former is used for motion correction and normalization to corresponding T1-w images.
-Output consists of various input including salient scalar images including fractional anisotropy (FA) and radial diffusivity (RD).
+Output consists of QC images, the motion corrected diffusion series, RGB images, FA, mean diffusion and dense tractography as well as tractography-based connectivity matrices.
+Tabular summary of these metrics are written to csv.

 </details>

 <details>
 <summary>Resting-state fMRI</summary>

 Several preprocessing steps are included in the ANTsPyMM processing of resting state fMRI (rsfMRI) data.
-First, slice timing correction is used to align the acquisition timing of each slice to a common reference time.
-Each volume is then registered to a reference volume frame for motion correction.
-This is followed by brain extraction and spatial smoothing.
-Finally, CompCor is used to remove noise reduction from the white matter and CSF [1](https://pubmed.ncbi.nlm.nih.gov/17560126/).
+First, motion correction is used to align the time series to a series specific fMRI template.
+Distortion correction to t1 is also performed along with brain extraction.
+A homotopic coordinate system is transformed to the time series space and used to derive network correlation matrices.
+CompCor is used to model physiological noise [1](https://pubmed.ncbi.nlm.nih.gov/17560126/).
+Censoring is performed for problematic volumes.
+By default, three different sets of processing parameters are employed.
+These were chosen based on an empirical evaluation of reproducibility in a traveling participant cohort.
+Several QC measurements are derived and all of these data are summarized in a tabular format.

 </details>